nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `--timeout=3600` - Specifies the network timeout in seconds.
 - `--tries=0` - Retry download infinitely.
 - `--continue` -  Continue getting a partially-downloaded file.
-- `*_URL` - Position arguement specifying the url to download a particular resource from.
+- `*_URL` - Position argument specifying the url to download a particular resource from.

 *tar*
 - `-xvzf` - unpack the specified *tar.gz archive in verbose mode